18,95 €

 • Format: ePub

-This book presents case studies of ideologies of communication in Japan, responding to recent developments in the field and the subject-wide shift from ideologies of language to ideologies of communication.
-Chapters explore a wide range of language contexts using an array of innovative methodological approaches and theoretical perspectives.
+This book presents case studies of ideologies of communication in Japan which respond to recent epistemological and methodological developments in the field and reflect the subject-wide shift from ideologies of language to ideologies of communication.
+Chapters explore a wide range of language contexts, from formal language learning settings to video games, smartphones and language use in couples and by immigrants.
+The authors use an array of innovative methodological approaches and theoretical perspectives, including language portraits, soundscapes and social space.
+The book also contains…mehr

 Produktbeschreibung